 3. BEING PROACTIVE IN DISCIPLINE

 This third phase describes THE RAISE RESPONSIBILITY SYSTEM.
-It starts with being PROACTIVE by teaching a hierarchy of four (4) concepts relating to social (and personal) development.
+It starts with being PROACTIVE by teaching a hierarchy of four (4) concepts or Levels of Development.
 The hierarchy inspires students to WANT to behave responsibly.
 This is in contrast to the usual approach where the teacher reacts only AFTER an irresponsible behavior.
 Teaching a lesson at the outset that has students WANT to behave responsibly reduces stress and is both more efficient and effective.

 After teaching the concepts, CHECKING FOR UNDERSTANDING is used when a disruption occurs.
 If misbehavior continues, then GUIDED CHOICES are used to help the student develop a procedure to help him/herself—or in severe cases, to elicit a consequence.
 The approach is totally noncoercive (but not permissive) and employs internal motivation—rather than relying on shorter-lasting external manipulations of threats, punishments, or rewards.